marinbenc/Mock-Generation-Swift/README.md

  - Add a gettable and settable variable with the same name and type

 ## Issues and limitations:
-* Function parameters that are `@escaping` closures will produce a compiler error when declaring the `recievedArguments` tuple, because functions tuples are implicitly escaping, so there's no need for `@escaping`.
-Workaround: Remove the `@escaping` from the declaration.
 * Overloaded methods will produce compiler erros since the variables above the functions have the same name.
 Workaround: delete the variables on top of one of the functions, or rename them.

 ## Usage: